- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 How is bacterial vaginosis (BV) treated?

 If you have bacterial vaginosis, your health care provider will likely either give you a prescription for a cream or gel that you put into your vagina with an applicator or a prescription for pills that you take by mouth.
 You should let your HCP know about any other medications that you are taking.
 If you use a vaginal cream or gel, you should NOT use tampons during the treatment because it will absorb the medication and make it less effective.
 Metronidazole or clindamycin are the two most common prescription medicines prescribed to treat bacterial vaginosis.
 Both medications are effective, but you need to make sure that you take ALL of the medicine for it to work.
 Secnidazole is a single- dose pill that is used to treat BV.
 It typically costs more but it is not more effective (than metronidazole or clindamycin).
-Many women choose the vaginal gel because the pills can cause nausea and a metal taste in your mouth.
+Many people choose the vaginal gel because the pills can cause nausea and a metal taste in your mouth.
 Others prefer the oral medication because they don’t want to insert a cream in the vagina.
 Both help treat BV.

 - You should NOT douche or use vaginal deodorant sprays.
 Although they may help cover up the odor, they will not cure the infection, and they can make your infection worse.